 Doctors diagnose the infection when they see eggs in a person's sputum or eggs from swallowed sputum in stool.

-Praziquantel or another drug is given to eliminate the flukes from the body.
+Praziquantel or another medication is given to eliminate the flukes from the body.

 Flukes Overview of Fluke Infections Flukes are parasitic flatworms.
-There are many species of fluke.
+There are many species of flukes.
 Different species tend to infect different parts of the body.
 Flukes may infect Blood vessels of digestive or urinary system... read more are parasitic flatworms.
 There are many species of flukes.
 Different species tend to infect different parts of the body.
 There are more than 30 species of Paragonimus, and 10 species can infect people, causing paragonimiasis.
 However, most cases of paragonimiasis are caused by